prof-sky/simplipfy/readme.md

 this executes a simple http server integrated with Python.
 It executes it from a script called `GzipSimplePythonHttpServer.py` to support Gzip compression for .whl-Files. simplipfy is then hosted on `http:\\localhost:8000`.
-It is important to go to `http:\\` and not `https:\\` because the simple http server does not support the https protocol.
-For an integration into an IDE it the `StartServerProcess.ps1` and `StopServerProcess.ps1` may be helpful. `StartServerProcess.ps1` starts a process and retrieves the process id and saves it into `server.pid`, which `StopServerProcess.ps1` uses to stop the process if the process is still running.
+It is important to go to `http:\\` and not `https:\\` because the simple http server does not support the https protocol (However if you host it from a https server the https protocol is supported).
+For an integration into an IDE the `StartServerProcess.ps1` and
+`StopServerProcess.ps1` may be helpful. `StartServerProcess.ps1` starts a process and retrieves the process id and saves it into `server.pid`, which `StopServerProcess.ps1` uses to stop the process if the process is still running.
 `StartServerProcess.ps1` calls `StopServerProcess.ps1` when `server.pid` is in the directory.
 Some IDEs can be